zmkfirmware/zmk/docs/docs/features/split-keyboards.md

 ### Global Locality Behaviors

-These are behaviors that affect all keyboard parts, such as changing lighting effects.
+These are behaviors that affect all keyboard parts, such as changing lighting effects:
-Currently these are the following behaviors:

 - [RGB underglow behaviors](../behaviors/underglow.md)
 - [Backlight behaviors](../behaviors/backlight.md)